 Our most important area of focus will continue to be consumer health.
 Smoking is a cause of serious diseases and, despite these health risks, many people choose to continue to smoke.
-That is why it is important we are successful in offering attractive, potentially less harmful alternatives to adult smokers.
+That is why it is important we are successful in offering attractive, managing international businesses, change management, finance and regulatory affairs.
+Steven Stanbrook retired from the Board following our Annual General Meeting in February 2022.
+I would like to thank Steven for his valuable service to the Board over the past six years.

+potentially less harmful alternatives to adult smokers.
 Our NGP operations over the past two years have become more consumer-centric and innovative, and in this year the Board was pleased to authorise an ambitious but disciplined expansion of our footprint.